-As we all adjust to a new reality in the wake of the Coronavirus pandemic, the ‘virtual event’ is becoming the mainstay of daily communication, but how do you get the best from your online experience and ensure your event is a huge success.
+As we all adjust to a new reality in the wake of the Coronavirus pandemic, the ‘virtual event’ continues to be the mainstay of daily communication for now – but how do you get the best from your online experience and ensure your event is a huge success.

 A ‘virtual event’ is one which happens online and unlike a physical event they are not restricted to a particular location or audience size and anyone with an internet connect can view or join a virtual event.

-To get the very best from you Virtual or Hybrid Event, here are our five top tips.
+To get the very best from your virtual or hybrid event, here are our five top tips:

 1. Choosing the right technology for your Virtual or Hybrid Event

-There is a wide range of options including Zoom, Skype, Microsoft teams, Adobe Connect each with plenty of great features from screen sharing, polling, live Q&A and host sharing.
-These are perfect for small relatively informal meetings or presentations.
+There are a wide range of options including Zoom, Skype, Microsoft Teams or Adobe Connect, each with plenty of great features from screen sharing, polling, live Q&A and host sharing.
+These are perfect for small and relatively informal meetings or presentations.
 The limitations to these options are the ability to control the screen content and create a more professional look & feel for your larger audiences.

 This option gives you the ability to customise your presentation mix via multiple cameras, graphics and videos.
 You can also pre-record some elements of your presentation to ensure you message is consistent and professional.
 The Live Streaming option can also be engaging and interactive with the ability to add live Q&A and polling solutions such as Slido or Pigeonhole.
 These options can be achieved in a small studio or even at home.
 If you are considering a hybrid event then live streaming is definitely the way to go.